Randy Roth: Aftermath

+Books

-BooksA Rose for Her Grave by Seattle based true crime writer Ann Rule profiles several murders of women but devotes 341 pages solely to the Roth case.
+A Rose for Her Grave by Seattle based true crime writer Ann Rule profiles several murders of women but devotes 341 pages solely to the Roth case.
 Rule attended the trial in the press section.
 The book makes an analogy between Roth and the story of Bluebeard, known for murdering his wives after initially showing them great affection.
 Much time is spent describing the character and personal history of the various women who married or dated Roth in chronological order.

 Fatal Charm by Carlton Smith starts off with the drowning of Cynthia Roth and the subsequent trial, and delved much deeper into Roth's early life and upbringing and the pre-trial motions that in retrospect were largely responsible for prosecutors obtaining a conviction.